Repertoire

 Program

-Friedrich Wilhelm Marpurg – Suita No. 5 in G Major, I. La Nymphe Marine Rondeau, Arr. for violin and harpsichord – Duo Agion
+Friedrich Wilhelm Marpurg – Rondeau La Nymphe Marine from Suite No. 5 in G Major for harpsichord, Arr. for violin and harpsichord by Duo Agion

 Semion Gurevich – Fantasia Narcissus and Echo on themes from Händels Sonata in D Major